vblanco20-1/vulkan-guide/vkguide_new_source/chapter_3/loading_meshes.md

 For the projection matrix, we are doing a trick here.
 Note that we are sending 10000 to the "near" and 0.1 to the "far".
 We will be reversing the depth, so that depth 1 is the near plane, and depth 0 the far plane.
 This is a technique that greatly increases the quality of depth testing.

-Talking about depth testing, if you run the engine at this point, you will find that the monkey head is drawing a bit glitched.
+If you run the engine at this point, you will find that the monkey head is drawing a bit glitched.
 We havent setup depth testing, so triangles of the back side of the head can render on top of the front, creating a wrong image.
 Lets go and implement depth testing.

 Begin by adding a new image into the VulkanEngine class, by the side of the draw-image as they will be paired together while rendering.